cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 A casual attacker who is interacting with the unmodified Cake Wallet user interface will be unable to make enough guesses to reliably bypass the TOTP code.
 The Cake Wallet UI will restrict further authentication attempts for three minutes if there are three consecutive TOTP failures.
 Thus, for a 50% chance of success, a casual attacker will need to continuously type in codes this way for [over 200 years](https://security.stackexchange.com/questions/185905/maximum-tries-for-2fa-code/185917#185917).

 However, sophisticated attackers won't necessarily be limited by this UI.
-A sophisticated attacker could take the Cake Wallet files, export them, and then interact with them using custom software that bypasses these rate limits.
+A sophisticated attacker (depending on the security of the device or operating system) could potentially take the Cake Wallet files, export them, and then interact with them using custom software that bypasses these rate limits.
 If an attacker was able to fully bypass these limits, then the time to brute-force the TOTP code could be only [a matter of hours](https://security.stackexchange.com/questions/185905/maximum-tries-for-2fa-code/185917#185917).

 Cake Wallet developers have taken steps to make these tasks as challenging as possible, but we cannot account for every single case.